invincibleinfra/pg-secure/README.md

 # Kubernetes Integration

+The method by which `pg-secure` integrates with Kubernetes depends on the choice of the secure secrets datastore.

+## Using Kubernetes Secrets

-The file `manifest/deployment.yaml` provides an example of a `pg-secure` Kubernetes deployment.
-Note the use of Kubernetes secrets to provide the TLS configuration information:
+The file `manifest/k8s-secrets/deployment.yaml` provides an example of a `pg-secure` Kubernetes deployment.
+Note the use of Kubernetes secrets to provide the TLS configuration information and database password:

 ```
 volumes:
-  - name: tls-secrets
+  - name: pg-tls-secret
     secret:
       secretName: pg-tls-secret
       items: